Chris234k/chris234k.github.io/_games/mightier.md

 Avatar customization system.
 Sample shows a creation of a new outfit.
 Worked closely with the artist to setup naming conventions and Avatar parts in a way that makes this easy for us.
 <div class="aspectratio">
-<video autoplay muted loop src="/assets/images/mightier/tools/avatar-create.mp4"></video>
+<video controls muted loop src="/assets/images/mightier/tools/avatar-create.mp4"></video>
 </div>

 <br>